 - Impact from an aircraft, vehicle, or animal

-What additional optional cover is available?
+What additional cover is available?

 When should I make a home insurance claim?